 \subsection{Results on unseen tracers dataset}

-Fig.~\ref{fig:scatter_AIFs2} compares the baseline~\cite{kuttner2024deep} and the proposed FC-DLIF models SUV predictions with the measured AIF.
+Figure~\ref{fig:scatter_AIFs2} compares the baseline~\cite{kuttner2024deep} and the proposed FC-DLIF models' SUV predictions with the measured AIF.
 The lines are computed as the orthogonal regression line fitted to the point distributions of each respective color.
 A perfect predictor would have SUV points distributed across the black, dashed, $y=x$ line.

-Fig.~\ref{fig:scatter_vTCM2} use the predicted input function from either model in a Patlak graphical analysis~\cite{Patlak1983,Patlak1985b} to derive the kinetic parameters $K_i$.
+Figure~\ref{fig:scatter_vTCM2} uses the predicted input function from either model in a Patlak graphical analysis~\cite{Patlak1983,Patlak1985b} to derive the kinetic parameters $K_i$.

-Fig.~\ref{fig:DLIF_examples2} shows some examples of input functions predicted by the proposed FC-DLIF model.
-The mean curve and the standard deviation over the \num{10} runs are depicted for the best (left), the median (middle), and the worst (right) sample according to the MSE.
+Figure~\ref{fig:DLIF_examples2} shows examples of input functions predicted by the proposed FC-DLIF model.
+The mean curve and the standard deviation over the \num{10} runs are depicted for the best (left), median (middle), and worst (right) sample according to the mean squared error (MSE).